MrkacekVladimir/carauction/README.md

 # Car Auction

+The application is still under development, sometimes you can see missing or WIP stuff.

 Car Auction App is a web application written mostly in .NET technologies with focus on modern practices and frameworks.

 ## Mentionable technologies